LogRocket/redux-logger/README.md

   duration = false: Boolean, // Print the duration of each action? timestamp = true: Boolean, // Print the timestamp with each action?
   colors: ColorsObject, // Object with color getters.
-See the ColorsObject interface. logger = window.console: LoggerObject, // Implementation of the `console` API. logErrors = true: Boolean, // Should the logger catch, log, and re-throw errors? collapsed, // Takes a boolean or optionally a function that receives `getState` function for accessing current store state and `action` object as parameters.
+See the ColorsObject interface. logger = console: LoggerObject, // Implementation of the `console` API. logErrors = true: Boolean, // Should the logger catch, log, and re-throw errors? collapsed, // Takes a boolean or optionally a function that receives `getState` function for accessing current store state and `action` object as parameters.
 Returns `true` if the log group should be collapsed, `false` otherwise. predicate, // If specified this function will be called before each action is processed with this middleware.